chlorm-forks/Emby.Wiki/Open-Subtitles.md

 ![OpenSubtitles6.png](images/server/OpenSubtitles6.png)

 The above picture shows several options available for you to configure.
 These should be self explanatory with possibly the exception of "Require a hash match".

+Subtitles will now be downloaded as needed when available, via the Download Subtitles [Scheduled Task](Scheduled-tasks).

+Note: Emby also supports other subtitle providers.
+You can always find the latest list in the [Plugins](Plugins) Catalog.